 Social Media Intelligence (Virtual Course)

-Our 2.5-day Social Media Intelligence course will help you find and monitor the sources, topics and targets of interest to you using low-cost / no-cost solutions.
+Our Social Media Intelligence course will help you find and monitor the sources, topics and targets of interest to you using low-cost / no-cost solutions.
 We'll demonstrate how to harvest data from popular social networks discretely and without jeopardising your identity.
 We'll also show you how to leverage the insights, signals and analysis provided by a rapidly growing constellation of blogs, newsletters and communities.

 Course Outline